richardbenedikt/richardbenedikt/README.md

 ### About

 I build web applications end-to-end.
 From APIs and data layers to frontends.
-Lately I've been spending a lot of time on LLM-assisted tooling with **LangChain**, alongside the usual full-stack work in **Python** and **TypeScript**.
+Lately I've been spending a lot of time on LLM-assisted tooling, alongside the usual full-stack work in **Python** and **TypeScript**.

 Around 8 years deep in the **Plone** ecosystem — shipping production sites and custom add-ons.
 Linux has been my daily driver since 2015 (Ubuntu and Arch), and I'm happiest in a terminal.